Anomaly detection¶

 plt.legend()

-This high AUC confirms that the model is well able to separate the two cover types.
+This high AUC score confirms that the model is excellent at separating the two cover types.

-We can also interpret individual model predictions.
-For example, let's select the first Cottonwood/Willow example and generate a prediction:
+We can also interpret individual predictions.
+Let's select the first "Cottonwood/Willow" example and see its anomaly score.

 first_willow_example = filtered_dataset[filtered_dataset["Cover_Type"] == "Cottonwood/Willow"][:1]